dsylvester2017/2018PowerliftingDataApp/README.md

 # 2018PowerliftingDataApp

 # Intro
 The purpose of this application is to anaylze powerlifting performance during the 2018 nationals held in Australia.
-I held this dataset in particular interest because I practice this sport everyday.
+I held this dataset in particular interest because I practice the squat, benchpress, and deadlift very often every week and was curious as to what the average national athlete numbers were.
+Additionally, these athletes are non-tested, so it's interesting to see what they can achieve with no restrictions or regulations.

 # Dataset Info
 link: https://www.kaggle.com/open-powerlifting/powerlifting-database